Stefan Selaković: Career

 He was born in Varberg, with roots from Serbia.
-After playing for Varbergs GIF, he joined Halmstads BK and won Allsvenskan in 2000 and was the top scorer in Allsvenskan in 2001.
-He then joined Dutch club SC Heerenveen.
+After playing for Varberg, he joined Halmstad and won Allsvenskan in 2000 and was the top scorer in Allsvenskan in 2001.
+He then joined Dutch club Heerenveen.
 He was not able to continue to play as well as he had done in Sweden, and in 2005 he decided to move back to Sweden.
-Instead of his earlier club Halmstads BK he chose to play for IFK Göteborg and signed a contract in 2005.
+Instead of his earlier club Halmstad, he chose to play for IFK Göteborg and signed a contract in 2005.

-On 23 January 2013, Halmstads BK reported that Selaković had returned to the club.
+On 23 January 2013, Halmstad reported that Selaković had returned to the club.